livingdocsIO/documentation/content/reference-docs/document/metadata/metadata-plugin-list.md

       required: true,                          // optional, default: false
       requiredErrorMessage: 'Provide a title', // optional
       useAsTitle: true,                        // default: false, synchronises the value with document.title if true
-      translatable: true,                      // default: false, translations are only supported for data-record and mediaLibrary
+      translatable: true,                      // optional, default: false, translations are only supported for data-record and mediaLibrary
       dataProvider: {                          // optional
         // Option 1 - list of items
         type: 'labelValuePair',